The Initiative for Governance, Reconciliation, Agriculture and Coexistence - Grace Initiative – strives toward:

 Grace Initiative adheres to global goals such as the 2030 Agenda; SC 1325; human rights instruments; and, humanitarian principles.

-In terms of governance, the Initiative examines status and possibilities for accountable and inclusive governance, including good governance, access to justice and a viable civil society.
+In terms of governance, the Initiative examines status and possibilities for accountable and inclusive governance, including good governance, access to justice, constitutionalism and security sector reform as well as a viable civil society.
 In this regard, Grace Initiatives considers the link between governance, sustainable development and peaceful and inclusive societies.

 While there is not one definition for reconciliation, we look at reconciliation as a process and an outcome, which brings about a healing of the invisible wounds of past conflict and violence.
 To this end, reconciliation is a transformative process of breaking cycles of violence to bring about peaceful coexistence.
 In moving toward reconciliation, it is critical that parties mutually accept: acknowledgement of the other’s humanity and development of a common moral basis for peace.
 To create the conditions for reconciliation, it is necessary to move beyond a peace anchored entirely in pragmatic considerations to a peace based on justice and fairness.